Uromastyx (Uromastyx sp.)

 Seed options:

-Interestingly, Uromastyx also need seeds (ex: lentil, white millet) as a regular part of their diet.
-These provide an important source of protein and fat.
-Offer them 1x/week.
+Interestingly, Uromastyx also need seeds (ex: lentils, white millet) as a regular part of their diet.
+These provide an important source of protein, fat, and other nutrients, BUT contribute to obesity when fed in excess.
+Offer a small amount no more than 1x/week.
+The Uro Grit supplement is a great way to meet this requirement.

 Treats: